 - Record and/or certify copies of military discharges as a courtesy to Fort Campbell and the Military

 - Answers the telephone, provides information, takes and relays messages and/or directs calls to appropriate personnel

 - Prepares financial reports, annual budget, collection register, daily bank deposit reports and maintains monthly copy accounts along with financial statements and billing statements

-- Balance, close, and perform daily computer backups
+- Balance and close cash drawers, and perform daily computer backups

 - 100% of employees will be cross-trained (Goal 1)

 - 80% of employees will be enrolled in COCTP (Goal 2)

 - 100% completion of scanned records (Goal 3)

 - Number of hours to cross-train all employees (Goal 1)

 - Number of hours to complete categories A & B training in COCTP (Goal 2)